shapiromatron/hawc/docs/source/ci_description.rst

 The method is not used very much, because in general the algebra is prohibitive.
 For this reason also, it is hard to find a single reference that contains the work below.
 The method works in this case, because the starting point is two independent normally distributed samples, and the ratio transformation is pretty simple.
 Transformations of maximum likelihood estimators (MLEs) (in this case, the mean and variance estimators for normal distributions) are again maximum likelihood estimators [eg, Cox and Hinkley, p.
 287].
 Thus, the variance estimate for the ratio of means this method produces is a maximum likelihood estimator if the MLEs for the normal means and variances are used.
 Note the MLEs for normal mean and variance for a sample :math:`\{x_1, x_2, ..., x_n\}` are :math:`\hat{\mu} = \bar{x}` and :math:`\hat{\sigma^2} = \frac{1}{n}\sum_i(x_i - \bar{x})^2`.

+One may note that the 2nd formula above is not the usual textbook estimator of variance.
+The latter is usually denoted :math:`s^2` and has an :math:`n – 1` in the denominator where the formula above has :math:`n`, i.e., uses the "degrees of freedom."
+The two estimators will converge with a modest amount of data.
+We will revisit this distinction below.
 Maximum likelihood estimators have nice asymptotic properties.
 For example, the asymptotic distribution is normal around the true value of the parameter (here the ratio) with confidence intervals constructed using the variance estimate with Gaussian critical values.
+For example, the 95% confidence interval can be computed by subtracting from the observed ratio of means (for lower bound) and adding (for upper bound), the quantity :math:`Z_{0.975} * SE`, where :math:`SE` is the standard error (as derived here) and :math:`Z_{0.975}` is the 97.5th percentile of the standard normal distribution, around 1.96.

 Method
 ======